chrystelaur/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * The function app must have connectivity to the following locations (identified in the [environment variables](Non-test-settings-and-environment-variables.md) document):
   * The URL for the core forecasting engine REST API.
   * The URL for retrieving fluvial forecast location data.
+  * The URL for retrieving coastal MVT forecast location data.
+  * The URL for retrieving coastal Tidal forecast location data.
+  * The URL for retrieving coastal Triton forecast location data.
   * The URL for retrieving the set of fluvial locations associated with each core forecasting engine display group.
+  * The URL for retrieving the set of coastal locations associated with each core forecasting engine display group.
   * The URL for retrieving the set of core forecasting engine filters associated with each workflow.
   * The URL for retrieving the set of ignored workflows.